 Connect Office 365 to mobile devices.
 People can access Office 365 on any mobile device via Office Web Apps, but Windows Phone and iPhone users can download specific apps that make accessing your email and files even easier.

 Learn more about Windows 8.1 and Office 365

-For more helpful resources for making the jump from outdated technology to Windows 8.1 and Office 365, visit the Retiring Windows XP site and Windows 8 Pro site and the Office 365 for Business site.
+For more helpful resources for making the jump from outdated technology to Windows 8.1 and Office 365, visit the XP end of support page.